zhangblong/AsymptoticAnalysisAndNeutrinoFog/README.md

 ---

 If you need any further assistance or have any questions, contact me at zhangblong1036@foxmail.com.
-And if you do use anything here please cite the paper, [Bing-Long Zhang](https://arxiv.org/abs/2304.xxxxx)
+And if you do use anything here please cite the paper, [Bing-Long Zhang](https://arxiv.org/abs/2304.13665)
 ```
-@article{a
+@misc{tang2023asymptotic,
+    title={Asymptotic Analysis on Binned Likelihood and Neutrino Floor},
+    author={Jian Tang and Bing-Long Zhang},
+    year={2023},
+    eprint={2304.13665},
+    archivePrefix={arXiv},
+    primaryClass={hep-ph}
 }
 ```